 - Pain and suffering

-If the truck accident resulted in your loved one’s death, damages for their medical care, funeral and burial services, and loss of household support could be recoverable.
+If a truck accident resulted in a loved one’s death, compensation for their medical care, funeral and burial services, and loss of household support could be recoverable.
 Under S.C.
-Ann § 15-51-20, it may be possible to hold the at-fault parties responsible for your loved one’s death and the emotional and financial strain your family experienced as a result.
+Ann § 15-51-20, you may be able to hold the at-fault parties responsible for your loved one’s death and the emotional and financial strain your family experienced as a result.

 Our firm represents both truck accident victims and surviving family members seeking compensation.
-We can help you understand more about your rights and the options you have for pursuing justice and compensation during a free consultation with one of our attorneys.
+We can help you understand more about your rights and options for pursuing justice and compensation during a free consultation with one of our Spartanburg wrongful death lawyers.

-How a Truck Accident Attorney Can Help with Your Case
+How a Spartanburg Truck Accident Lawyer Can Help With Your Case

-When you hire Farmer & Morris Law, PLLC, for representation in Spartanburg, you hand your legal responsibilities over to us.
-Doing so means that all communications regarding the case will come through our team.
-Our team will talk to the insurers, liable parties, and others involved in the case for you and ensure you understand any offers or requests they have.
+When you hire a personal injury attorney from Farmer & Morris Law, PLLC, for representation in Spartanburg, you hand your legal responsibilities over to us.
+Doing so means that our team will handle all communications regarding the case.
+Our team will communicate with the insurers, liable parties, and other relevant parties involved in the case on your behalf and ensure you understand any offers or requests they make.
+Our goal is to secure the fair compensation you deserve.

 We will also submit documents when the time comes, negotiate with insurance adjusters, issue statements on your behalf, and present the case in court if necessary.
-You can count on having your lawyer by your side fighting for your best interests until we get a settlement, win a court award, or get another outcome in your case.
+You can count on having your Spartanburg truck accident lawyer by your side, fighting for your best interests and the goal of securing a settlement, winning a court award, or achieving another favorable outcome in your case.

-Throughout the process, one of our attorneys will serve as your guide, offering advice and updates so that you can make informed decisions when the time comes.
+Throughout the process, one of our Spartanburg truck accident lawyers will serve as your guide, providing advice and updates to help you make informed decisions when the time comes.
 We’ve outlined two of the most vital steps our firm handles below.

-Compiling Evidence to Construct a Case Against the Liable Party
+Compiling Evidence to Build a Case Against the Liable Party in a Semi-Truck Accident

-Investigating the accident will help us pinpoint who to hold liable for your damages and build a solid claim or lawsuit for your financial recovery.
+Investigating the accident will help us determine who to hold liable for your damages and build a strong claim or lawsuit to support your financial recovery.
 One of the most crucial steps in a truck accident case is often sending a spoliation letter to the trucking company.
-This document demands the preservation and delivery of certain evidence, such as black box data, dashcam footage, and driver logs.
+This document demands preserving and delivering specific evidence, such as black box data, dashcam footage, and driver logs.

 Depending on the needs and circumstances of your case, our team at Farmer & Morris Law, PLLC, may also: